luk036/luk036.github.io/proglang/concepts.md

 ---

-Duplicate function templates are OK
+Duplicate function templates are OK (II)
 -----------------------------------

 Better yet, use `if constexpr` to combine two functions: